Supplement: ODE Plugin Explanation¶

 if(doAddPrimitive){

-// The process when handling as a primitive type.
+// Processing when treating as primitive type.
+Create ODE primitive objects.

 bool created = false;